 Office of Legal Residency

-The College of Charleston is mandated by state law to verify a student’s residency before the student can be granted in-state status and tuition.
+The College of Charleston is mandated by South Carolina state law to verify a student’s residency before the student can be granted in-state status and tuition.
 The initial residency classification is determined at the time of admission.
+In addition, a student’s residency classification is determined if a student is readmitted to the college or changes academic level (undergraduate to graduate).

 Students may be eligible for in-state tuition under the three following provisions:

-1. the student is the dependent of a parent or spouse who has established the residency in SC;
+1. The student is the dependent of a parent or spouse who has established the domicile in SC;

-2. the student has become (financially) independent from their parents and established their own residency in the state; or
+2. The student has become financially independent from their parents and established their own domicile in the state;

-The Dependent, Independent, and Military residency application forms are available for parents and students under the “Applications and Forms” link.
+The Independent and Dependent residency applications are available for parents and students under the “Applications and Forms” link.

 Reciprocity for tuition is only given to international Sister-State agreement programs.
 Please reference the below memo for current Sister-States eligible for the non-resident fee waiver: